BannerImg

 Ticket Price: The Park has free entry.

 How to reach: There are direct services that can take you to all the popular North Wales coastal destinations from most parts of Britain.
-Make inland connections via the Conwy Valley Line which runs through the Snowdonia National Park to Betws-y-Coed and Blaenau Ffestiniog.
+Make inland connections via the Conwy Valley Line which runs through the Snowdonia National Park Wales to Betws-y-Coed and Blaenau Festiniog.

 Best time to Visit: The best time to visit the park is June through August.
 During this time, rainfall is evenly spread through the year, with the driest month being April and the wettest month being November.